Considering pro bono work? Here's a roundup of good deeds by designers to inspire you.

 Expect some creative freedom.
 But not always as much as you'd like; you're still responsible for helping the client reach a particular business goal.

 Recognize that pro bono relationships may evolve.
 Over time, organizations may come up with funding for the work you do, through grants or targeted donations.
-Jeff's long-term pro bono client – a community theater group for which he has designed more than one hundred logos for its productions over two decades – pays him what it can, when it can.
+Fisher's long-term pro bono client – a community theater group for which he has designed more than one hundred logos for its productions over two decades – pays him what it can, when it can.

 Seek out pro bono projects that are right for you.
 "Any designer going into a pro bono situation has to trust their instincts, especially since you're giving the work away.
 Is this going to work?
 Is it a fit?
-You want to avoid a situation where you come away from a project feeling bad and taken advantage of," advises Jeff.
+You want to avoid a situation where you come away from a project feeling bad and taken advantage of," advises Fisher.